Vasishtha: Rivalry with Vishvamitra

 Vasishtha is known for his feud with Vishvamitra.
 The king Vishvamitra coveted Vasishtha's divine cow Nandini (Kamadhenu) that could fulfil material desires.
 Vasishtha destroyed Vishvamitra's army and sons.
 Vishvamitra acquired weapons from Shiva and incinerated Vasishtha's hermitage and sons, but Vasishtha baffled all of Vishvamitra's weapons.
 There is also an instance mentioned in the Mandala 7, of the Rigveda about the Battle of the Ten Kings.
-This battle was fought as King Sudas of Bharata tribe appointed Vashishtha instead of Vishvamitra as his main priest.
+This battle was fought as King Sudas of Bharata tribe appointed Vasishtha instead of Vishvamitra as his main priest.
 However later, Vishvamitra betook severe penances for thousands of years and became a Brahmarshi.
 He eventually reconciled with Vasishtha.